 The exhaust system was simply a modified version of the stock system, with added crossover, and modified muffler innards.
 It was relatively QUIET! ...but was LONGER than stock, but hardly anyone ever noticed that.... or the faint-appearing extra seam.
 This was done originally in conjunction with the modified intake system.
 Later this was again modified.
 In the photo, the longer exhaust is not installed, as it was, as I remember, installed in 1981 or 1982.

 I made various versions of the supercharger drive.
 Making a good drive drove me crazy.
 In the first version, I removed the starter motor, removed the alternator, and made an adjustable diameter v-belt pulley that fit in place of the alternator rotor.
 I mounted the special almost un-obtainium supercharger in place of the starter motor.
 It was slightly higher and a tad wider than would fit under the starter cover, so I heli-arc welded higher sides, a bit offset, to the starter cover, then machined that area, and painted the cover...so the engine looked stock to a reasonable look-see.
 Due to constraints on pulley sizes that would fit, things did not work out for the boost pressure and characteristics I wanted.
 If I could have obtained the specifications on the blower, that would have helped.
 The blower was reversed, alternator reinstalled, and a modified flywheel and ring gear was used to drive the blower.
-The gears were straight cut, since I could make those types myself.
+The gears were straight cut, since I could make that myself.
 Try as I did, shimming, etc., that setup would whine a lot ...REALLY A LOT.
 I even tried a bronze drive gear with little help.
 I needed to make a quieter helical flywheel ring gear and drive, but never got around to that massive job; although I started some design and experimental machining work.
 One problem would be that if I used quieter ring gear teeth, the forces would tend to move the ring gear off the flywheel!
 I developed a method of pinning the ring gear.
-In the second major revision I ended up using a mill to "drill" the interface of ring gear and flywheel and installing 4 bearing rollers in them, each at 90°.
+In the second major revision I ended up using a mill to "drill" the interface of ring gear and flywheel and installing 4 bearing rollers in them, tapering them and mounting each at 90°.
 I could write a small book on what I tried, what worked, what did not, and how the final supercharger drive ended up.
 It was quieter, still noisy, but much more reliable, did not need hardly much in constant lubrication.
 Initially I had a lot of trouble with wear on the parts.
 I consulted with an old-time machinist; who had some interesting ideas.
 He agreed to help me make the parts, and that is what we ended-up doing.
 The resulting drive was MUCH quieter, although still quite noticeable, it was less power-robbing.
 The teeth shape was quite interesting, to say the least, and I was simply fascinated watching him make the parts....my talents did not include that type of machine work.
-He also lightened the flywheel for me, which had been intended all along, so I did not have to do it myself.
+He also lightened the flywheel for me, which had been intended all along, so I did not have to do that myself.
 There is a photo on this website that shows a similarly lightened flywheel: http://bmwmotorcycletech.info/lightened-flywheel.htm

 Almost no one ever saw this bike as 'modified', except the usual bags and fairing.
 That had been my intention.